Carmelo Kiyan Anthony, nicknamed "Melo," plays in the NBA at the position of forward, currently for the New York Knicks.

 - 2011: Traded by the Denver Nuggets to the Knicks in February 2011.

-Save 15% when you book your tickets online!
+Save up to 20% when you book your tickets online!

 Enjoy the Madame Tussauds glitz and glamour for less by booking your Madame Tussauds New York tickets online.